“All the classes are very friendly and welcoming”

 “I’m enjoying it very much and finding it very helpful for my fitness.”

 “Helps you to loosen up and helps with the stiffness”

 Sit to Get Fit is a gentle exercise class conducted from a seated position.
 I have been running groups since May 2013 at doctors’ surgeries, sheltered accommodations and respite homes in and around the Bognor Regis area.
-Nearly 100 people currently take part in the exercise each week.
 I am trained in Seated Physical Exercise which is endorsed by the College of Occupational Therapists and accredited by OCNser.

 How does it work?

 The sessions are led by the instructor at a comfortable pace.
 If you feel the pace is too quick, there is no problem slowing to a pace that you are comfortable with.